Renewable Energy – ANSYS Fluent Training Package, 10 Practical Exercises for INTERMEDIATE Users

 Solar Heat Exchanger

-At first, we start this training package with a practical exercise about Solar Heat Exchangers, since this kind of heat exchanger uses solar energy as one of the major renewable energy sources.
-This system consists of two parts; So that the water flow moves in the central part of the heat exchanger and the airflow is in the gap installed in the front plate of the heat exchanger.
-The water flow enters the heat exchanger at a speed of 4 m.s-1 and a temperature of 30 ° C and leaves the heat exchanger at atmospheric pressure.
+First, we start this training package with a practical exercise about Solar Heat Exchangers since this kind of heat exchanger uses solar energy as one of the primary renewable energy sources.
+This system consists of two parts: the water flow moves in the central part of the heat exchanger, and the airflow is in the gap installed in the front plate of the heat exchanger.
+The water flow enters the heat exchanger at a speed of 4 m.s-1 and a temperature of 30 ° C, leaving the heat exchanger at atmospheric pressure.

-The other 9 practical exercises of this renewable energy engineering training package relate to various kinds of wind turbines that use wind energy as one of the major renewable energy sources.
+The other 9 practical exercises of this renewable energy engineering training package relate to various kinds of wind turbines that use wind energy as one of the primary renewable energy sources.

 Turbine